 Join the CloverCroft Team

-In 2017 we will raise 1.5 acres of vegetables, 1/4 acre of fruit trees, and various livestock (chickens, bees).
-Our farm is moderately mechanized: we use a tractor minimally and a walking tractor for tilling the soil, mowing, and hauling heavy stuff.
+In 2018 we will raise 1.5 acres of vegetables, 1/4 acre of fruit trees, and various livestock (chickens, bees).
+Our farm is moderately mechanized: we use a tractor minimally and a walking tractor for minimal tillage, mowing, and hauling the heavy stuff.
 We weed, plant, and harvest by hand.
-We're expecting to employ about three workers in 2017.
+We're expecting to employ about three workers in 2018.
 We're a small farm, and we work together with our employees.
 Everyone shares in the big jobs of weeding, planting, harvesting, and packing produce.
 Some employees also specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the nursery.

 We typically work 8 hours per day, Monday to Friday.
 A few employees are scheduled to start earlier or end later on certain days to help us prepare for, or finish up, the day's work.
 One or two employees may work on Saturday mornings during the summer to help with time-critical harvesting.
 For most of the year, we follow a weekly schedule of harvests and deliveries.
 On Mondays and Thursdays the entire crew typically works all day harvesting and washing produce.
 That produce is then stored overnight in our coolers and taken to market the next day, or picked up by farm members on the same day.
 On Tuesday and Saturday one employee will take produce to market, and Thursday evenings one employee will staff the CSA membership pickup.
 The rest of the work week is spent doing the work of growing our crops: sowing seeds, transplanting seedlings, weeding, training plants, and so on.
 Livestock care and care of the forest garden will be determined as interest and experience are presented.